tsackton/taelgar/People/Dunmari/Candrosa.md

 ![[candrosa-portrait.png|right|400]]The Speaker of the Mystai of Shakun, the public face of the Temple of Shakun, and the official leader of the Mystai.

+%% Tim: Not sure if some of the details about Candarosa are external or just needs collation from Session Notes here and in-game events %%